 Explain why you are interested in working for this specific employer or in this field of work, and most importantly, what your qualifications are (academic background/training, work experience, personal skills).
 Point out your accomplishments and skills that relate to the position without duplicating exactly what is included on your résumé.
-Then, connect those things to the company's needs to show you have done your research about the company (or the industry) and are aware of how you could be of benefit.
+Then, connect those things to the company's needs to show you have done your research about the company and/or the industry.
 This paragraph should essentially answer the employer's question, "Why should I hire you?"